microsoft/Windows-driver-samples/Building-Locally.md

 * This option requires you have access to the WDK NuGet packages (so far only available to EEAP Partners).
 * See [install Visual Studio and the Windows Driver Kit](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk#download-and-install-the-windows-11-version-22h2-wdk) for instructions on how to install Visual Studio, but do not install the WDK or download the EWDK.
 * Install the WDK.vsix (that you have access to as part of EEAP program).
+* Launch a "Developer Command Prompt for VS 2022".
 * Unzip the WDK NuGet zip (that you have access to as part of EEAP program) to the root of your git enlistment in a folder that must be named .\packages.
-The layout should look exactly as follows:
+* When this is done you should have a .\packages folder that looks exactly as follows:

 ```
 >cd path\to\your\repos\Windows-driver-samples